 Materials:

-In addition to the OG type of zero waste fashion (vintage clothes), the Beyond Retro Label is their in-house line of unique clothing and accessories created from reclaimed fabrics.
+In addition to the OG of zero waste fashion (vintage clothes), the Beyond Retro Label is their in-house line of unique clothing and accessories created from reclaimed fabrics.

 Supply chain & labor practices: